Best Guide to Visit Sandesha museum, the Museum of Communication in Bangalore (2024)

 - Third room is called Samputa and has parcel boxes used for keeping insured parcels and VPP, wooden stand, old order books, ledgers and sorting cases.

 - Fifth room is called Sangathi and it has a display of brass items such as weights and stamps.
 It also has bunch of letters preserved in traditional method.
-During the 18th and 19th century, people used to stack letters on a metal wire in the order they were received and read.
+During the 18th and 19th centuries, people used to stack letters on a metal wire in the order they were received and read.

 - Sixth and the last room is called Sangraha that has various philately frames.
 It also has devices such as Philascop (postage stamp viewer that magnifies a stamp) and Signascope (that is used to determine the authenticity of a stamp).

-Apart from the exhibits displayed in the six rooms, do look out for other important displays such as a few books that illustrate Bangalore city, different post boxes, cancellation stamps, an old bicycles used by postmen and posters of different post offices in India.
+Apart from the exhibits displayed in the six rooms, do look out for other important displays such as a few books that illustrate Bangalore city, different post boxes, cancellation stamps, old bicycles used by postmen and posters of different post offices in India.

 - One of the amazing books to read is the book is by Paul Fernandes.
 The book has various illustrations of old Bangalore as a city.

-- Another book to lookout for is a book of postcards called Bangalore Swinging.
+- Another book to look out for is a book of postcards called Bangalore Swinging.

-Did you know that stamps issued by Indian Post celebrate India’s culture and heritage.
+Did you know that stamps issued by Indian Post celebrate India’s culture and heritage?
 The stamps have photographs and pictures if festivals, music, art and stories that portray India as a rich, vibrant and colourful country.

 Visitor information